 Before undergoing treatment, it is important that you understand the legal aspects of using donated eggs, sperm or embryos.
 In the UK, any child conceived using donated gametes has a legal right at the age of 16 to access the non-identifiable information about their donor(s).
 When the child reaches 18, they can request the contact information of their donor.
 This request is managed and overseen by the HFEA.
 If the child chooses to contact their donor, it does not change the legal status of the donor.

 If you have a fertility treatment using donated eggs, sperm or embryos in a licensed clinic, all donations are screened, tested and strictly regulated by the HFEA.
 These regulations also provide a clear legal position for all parties, so there is no possibility of proceeding with treatment without understanding and consenting to its legal implications.

-If you are thinking about having more than one baby and would like them to share the same biological father, please let us know in advance.
-Some donors put restrictions on the number of times their sperm can be used.
+If you are thinking about having more than one baby and would like them to share the same biological father, please let us know in advance so we can consider this as we begin the donor-matching process.
+Although it is possible, some sperm donors put restrictions on the number of times their sperm can be used.